Video Game Product Placement In Film And TV

 Video Game Cameos As Pre-Release Promos

-This new version had yet to be released and sparked much conversation and speculation about the game release.
+This new version had yet to be released and sparked much conversation and speculation about the game's release.

-Another example of this is a moment in John Wick where the main villains are playing a Dust game, called Legion, that hadn’t been released yet.
+Another example of this is a moment in John Wick where the main villains are playing a Dust game, called Legion, that hasn’t been released yet.

-The Dust online forums flooded with comments and speculation, no doubt heightening interest in the game.
+The Dust online forums are flooded with comments and speculation, no doubt heightening interest in the game.

 Video Game Licensing Plus Product Placement Bring The Two Worlds Together

-This is - to me - the perfect storm, and the ideal of what a video game company should aspire to.
+This is - to me - the perfect storm and the ideal of what a video game company should aspire to.
 Having the game be featured within the content (if it makes sense to do so) where the characters are playing it or talking about it, or there is some level of prominent branding or signage is going to provide that game manufacturer millions upon millions of engaged viewers.
-Who are absolutely going to sit up and take notice when the game also has the reverse product placement within it, and characters and storyline of the film featured as part of a licensing partnership.
+Who is absolutely going to sit up and take notice when the game also has the reverse product placement within it, and the characters and storyline of the film featured as part of a licensing partnership?

 There are two ways to approach a partnership with a studio.